 For most users, issues with screensaver are caused by devices connected to their computers; this could be in the form of game consoles, USB keyboards, mouse, etc. To check whether or not it is the reason, disconnect all unnecessary devices and see if the screensaver now works.

 Dust in a mouse's sensor might relay false inputs, preventing your screensaver from starting up.
-Simply cleaning your mouse may solve this problem.
+If you find that your screensaver is not working when you move your mouse, check that your mouse sensor and the mouse pad are clean.
+Hence, simply cleaning your mouse may solve this problem.
 You may also clean the mouse pad to prevent dust from coming in contact with your mouse's optical sensor.

 You may also check Power Saving Settings on your device for changes or errors.
-Screensaver is a power-saving feature, hence if there are issues with Power Saver Settings, it could affect your screensaver.
+A screensaver is the result of a power plan that your computer uses.
+If these settings aren't properly organized or somehow have been changed or corrupted, it could affect the behavior of your screensaver.

+Step 2.
+In the Advanced settings pop-up, select "Reset plan defaults."
 This should resolve your issue if the problem is with Power Management.
-If this doesn't solve the problem, proceed to the next solutions.
+In case this doesn't fix the problem, proceed to the next solution.

 On Windows 10, the screensaver is not activated by default.
-The following steps should be done so that your screensaver is activated on your computer.
+The following steps should be taken so that your screensaver is activated on your computer.

-3. Select a screensaver, set the time, and save the settings (if the list showed "None", that means your screensaver was disabled).
+Step 2.
+Select a screensaver, set the time, and save the settings (if the list showed "None," that means your screensaver was disabled).

-Power Troubleshooter is a powerful troubleshooting option for those running Windows 10 Creators Update and beyond.
-To run this, follow these steps:
+If none of the solutions was up to the mark to let your system detect the issue, you could try Power Troubleshooter.
+It is a powerful troubleshooting option for those running Windows 10 Creators Update and beyond.
+To use this option, follow the below steps:

 The System File Checker (SFC) is a built-in feature that may help with screensaver issues.
 Follow these steps to perform the scan:

-1. On Search, type cmd, to open a command prompt.
+Step 1.
+On Search, type cmd to open a command prompt.
 Select Command Prompt (Admin).

-2. Type the commands listed below, pressing Enter after entry of each command:
+Step 2.
+Type the following commands listed below, and press Enter after entry of each command:

 Dism /Online /Cleanup-Image /CheckHealth